djessop/mineral_diffusion_timescales/README.md

 pip install -r diffusion_timescale_modelling/requirements.txt
 ```

 Note that the "--user" flag may be required depending on the user's level of access.
-You may wish to do this within a virtual environment, so as not to affect the function of other projects (in which case the user flag is unnecessary),
+You may wish to do this within a virtual environment, so as not to affect the function of other projects (in which case the "--user" flag is unnecessary),

 ```bash
 python3 -m venv [your venv name]